I was with my brother in Altnagelvin Hospital N Ireland. My brother is a 50-year-old man with Downs Syndrome. He lives with me and my husband.

 See more responses from Catherine ODonnell

-Update posted by polarisxn39 (a carer) about a year and a half ago
+Update posted by polarisxn39 (a carer) nearly 2 years ago

 See more responses from Sinead Gallagher

-Update posted by polarisxn39 (a carer) about a year and a half ago
+Update posted by polarisxn39 (a carer) nearly 2 years ago

 See more responses from Colleen Hamilton

-Update posted by polarisxn39 (a carer) about a year and a half ago
+Update posted by polarisxn39 (a carer) nearly 2 years ago